eendebakpt/oapackage/docs/generation.rst

 Even-odd arrays
 ---------------

-The even-odd arrays are a special class of orthognal arrays with at least one of the odd :math:`J`-characteristics unequal to zero.
+The even-odd arrays are a special class of orthognal arrays with at least one of the odd :math:`J_k`-characteristics unequal to zero.
 More information on this class of designs will appear later.